CU sports upgrades would cost $170 million

 CU athletic director Mike Bohn acknowledged that in the media release announcing the upgrades.

 “This plan represents a carefully conceived, strategic investment in our future in the Pac-12 Conference,” Bohn said.
 “It will position us to attract the best student-athletes in the nation.
 It will improve the performance of our student-athletes on the field and in the classroom, and it will enhance our fan experience.”

 The first stage would build a new academic center for all CU student-athletes at Folsom Field.
 The current center is in the Dal Ward Athletic Center, which is north of the stadium.

 The Dal Ward building would be renovated and expanded, with larger and upgraded locker rooms, training facilities, weight rooms and space for the coaching staff.

 The Folsom Field and Dal Ward upgrades are projected to cost about $39 million.
 CU hopes to start work as soon as possible, Hilliard said.

 The third element is an indoor practice facility, which would be built at 22nd Street and Arapahoe Avenue, adjacent to the team’s current outdoor practice fields.
 Seating on the west side of Folsom Field also would be upgraded.

-That phase is about four years in the future, Hilliard said.
+That phase is about four years or so in the future, Hilliard said.

-The final piece of the $170 million plan does not really involve athletes.
-Housing for CU students with families at the corner of Folsom Street and Arapahoe Avenue would be redeveloped.
+The final piece of the $170 million plan does not really involve athletes at all.
+Housing for CU students with families at the corner of Folsom Street and Arapahoe Ave. would be redeveloped.
 The current buildings are several decades old.

 The master plan also includes upgrades to Coors Event Center, home of the Buffs’ basketball teams.
 Those upgrades – which are not included in the $170 million cost estimate – include improved facilities for the basketball and volleyball teams.
 The spectator concourse would also be improved and premium seating sections would be created.